 CRM 101- Everything You Need to Know About Customer Relationship ManagementMonday, December 11th, 2017

-CRM traditionally, has one of the lowest adoption rates in organisations because it is not necessarily seen as a key business application.
+CRM (Customer Relationship Management) traditionally, has one of the lowest adoption rates in organisations because it is not necessarily seen as a key business application.

 So how will you know if it is time to invest in a CRM solution?
 The answer to this question is simple: when you start to see an increase in customer incidents, or your sales cycle becomes longer, you are closing fewer deals and constantly putting out fires – then you need to start considering putting systems in place to manage your sales and customer processes.
 The right solution will allow you to measure customer satisfaction, productivity – how your sales cycle becomes shorter, upselling and cross selling to existing customer base and so on.
 It will give you insights to understand where the problems in your organisation lie, allowing you to focus on the weak points and improve your customer centric systems and processes.